puppetlabs/puppet-docs/source/dashboard/manual/1.2/bootstrapping.markdown

 * [Starting the delayed job worker processes](#starting-and-managing-delayed-job-workers)
 * [Running Dashboard in a production-quality server](#running-dashboard-in-a-production-quality-server)

-...after which you can [configure](./configuring.html) Dashboard further and enable optional features, but the main functionality will be on-line and working smoothly.
-If you are trying to upgrade Puppet Dashboard instead of installing it from scratch, [see the chapter of this manual on upgrading][upgrading].
-If you're looking for a vastly simplified install and maintenance process, download a free trial of [Puppet Enterprise][pe].
+After completing these tasks, Dashboard's main functionality will be on-line and working smoothly.
+You can then [configure](./configuring.html) Dashboard further and enable optional features

+If you are trying to upgrade Puppet Dashboard instead of installing it from scratch, [see the chapter of this manual on upgrading][upgrading] instead of reading further in this chapter.
+If you're looking for a vastly simplified installation and maintenance process, download a free trial of [Puppet Enterprise][pe] and try its improved and extended web console.

 Installing Dependencies
 ------------